coreobject/class/syllabus.markdown

 ### Project 2: Toy Autopsy Report // This project may be canceled.

 Purchase a toy and generate an autopsy report.
 What is in it?
 How does it work?

+### Project 2: MINI VIRTUAL PET

+Create a small Arduino project that is a version of a virtual pet.

++ Choose the inputs (buttons, sensors) and output (LED, LCD, Speaker).
++ Outline the behavior.
++ Sketch the circuit.
++ Create a blog post showing your work so far.
++ Create a prototype on a solderless breadboard.
++ Solder the completed circuit onto a perfboard.
++ Demo the behavior for the class.
++ Create a blog post.

 ### Project 3: Peripheral Device Research